 - Inventory management;

-- Smart workflow automation rules (set up notifications, automatic emails, apply taxes, etc.);
+- Smart workflow automation rules (product mapping, categorizations, notifications, automatic emails, applying of taxes, etc.);

 - 24/7 support (email, phone, live chat), free online demo.

-Should you believe Synder might suit your business and want to learn more about how it helps, don’t hesitate to request an online demo with the Customer Success team.
+To find out how Synder can help your business, don’t hesitate to book office hours with the Customer Success team.
 You might also want to try Synder for free to see how it works and make your decision.

 QuickBooks Online is cloud-based accounting helping small businesses manage their finances, including income, expenses, payroll, and more.
 QuickBooks integrates with multiple payment processors and sales platforms directly or via third-party solutions available on their app marketplace to automate bookkeeping and financial reporting.

-QuickBooks accounting can be the great choice for small and medium-sized businesses that need accounting with payroll.
+QuickBooks accounting can be a great choice for small and medium-sized businesses that need accounting with payroll.

 - General accounting;